rgoomar/i3-wm-config/README.md

 Volume Increase Key (varies on keyboard) / XF86AudioRaiseVolume = Raise volume by 5%
 Volume Mute Key (varies on keyboard) / XF86AudioMute = Mute volume

+## Random Infos
+There modifications for notifications using xfce4 notify Fixes for the netbeans loading screen.